Trump 270 path narrows, Wisconsin mirrors swing state plight

 The obstacle is similar to Trump’s in Ohio, where he won by 8 percentage points but where public surveys show the race close.

-“You can’t win a state by 8 and then 30 days out struggling in places you dominated,” said Scott Borgemenke, a onetime top adviser to Republican former Ohio Gov. Bob Taft.
+“You can’t win a state by 8 and then 30 days out be struggling in places you dominated,” said Scott Borgemenke, a onetime top adviser to Republican former Ohio Gov. Bob Taft.

 As Biden’s campaign on Tuesday announced stepped-up Ohio advertising, Trump was reducing his Ohio advertising, according to the ad tracking firm Kantar/CMAG.